zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 ## Develop an agent with function tools

-Now that you've created your project in AI Foundry, let's develop an app that implements an agent using the same built-in tools.
+Now that you've created your project in AI Foundry, let's develop an app that implements an agent using custom function tools.

 ### Prepare the application configuration

-Now that your AI project is fully deployed and ready, let's download the code and configure the application.
+Let's download the code and configure the application.

 1. In the Azure AI Foundry portal, view the **Overview** page for your project.
 1. In the **Project details** area, note the **Project connection string**.
 You'll use this connection string to connect to your project in a client application.